 What Are Straight Needles Used For?

-Unlike circular or double pointed needles, straight needles are used solely for flat knitting – working on one side (the “right” side) and then the other (the “wrong” side).
+Unlike circular or double pointed needles, straight needles are used solely for flat knitting – alternating between the “right” side and the “wrong” side of the knitted fabric.
 They hold all of your stitches at once, which means they can get quite heavy if you’re knitting a bulky project.
 This also means that the larger your project, the longer your straight needles will need to be.

 As always, straight needles come in a variety of different sizes and thicknesses, but most start at 7 inches in length and go all the way up to 14 inches to accommodate bigger projects like sweaters or cardigans.

-Straight knitting needles are best used for small scarves, baby blankets, washcloths, and other light projects that are worked flat or knitted together in squares.
+Straight knitting needles are best used for small scarves, baby blanket patterns, washcloths, and other light projects that are worked flat or knitted together in squares.
 While they can be great for beginners, they can be too restrictive for knitting big projects like blankets or shawls.

 If you’re knitting socks, a sweater, or any other project in the round, you’ll need to use double pointed needles or circular needles instead.
 As a result, straight needles aren’t the most common needle type in use today, and are most often the reserve for quick knits that don’t create a lot of excess stitches sitting on the needles.